frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 "The organization of the Work," he says, "does not hem us in in any way.
 Rather, through its very nature, it stimulates us.
-It fosters a great liberty of movement not only in professional and political areas, but that of each one of us, in the enormously wide fields of personal apostolic initiative."
+It fosters a great liberty of movement in professional and political areas, but that of each one of us, in the enormously wide fields of personal apostolic initiative."

 That word initiative is a very attractive word on the lips of a member of Opus Dei.
 He says, "We cannot forget that a woman of Opus Dei, a man